 - Kwik Sew pattern K3911 (From 2012)

-I started with a pattern that I had from year ago, 2012 to be exact.
+I started with a pattern that I had from years ago, 2012 to be exact.
 I like the pattern because it includes 4 useful curtain valance patterns.
 All patterns are very simple, I think the pattern just gives you confidence!
 You could draw the pattern on freezer paper and cut out your fabric.
-It’s also nice to know the proper dimensions, because you need enough fabric to have a wavy curtain, and not a flat one!
+It’s also nice to know the proper dimensions because you need enough fabric to have a wavy curtain and not a flat one!

 You can add a trim between layers to make a fun accent to the curtain, I did not add any trim.
 I loved the shape of this curtain and the fun fabric, didn’t think it needed anything else.

-The pattern had little notches for matching up the two rights sides of fabric, I cut right thru these to save time.
+The pattern had little notches for matching up the two right sides of the fabric, I cut right thru these to save time.
 It’s the same shape, so simply matching up the sides and pinning, worked for me!

 Instead of writing on the fabric, I used two pins together to show me where to start sewing.
 You need to leave an opening for flipping the curtain right side out, and two holes along the sides for the rod to go through.
 Again, just used two pins to remind me to stop sewing for those spots.